DDC polls in J&K 'moment of pride' for India, says Modi | Politics

 These election results have thrown up victors, many of whom have come up from among the masses and who have won due to their work, not their name, he said, in a dig at dynastic parties. ''This is the beginning of a new leadership of a new era in a new decade,'' he said.

-He noted that the BJP was once a part of the government in the erstwhile state and added that it pulled out because the saffron party wanted panchayat elections to be held and people be given their rights In these polls, people have left history behind and voted for a future of hope, he said.
+He said that the BJP was once a part of the government in the erstwhile state and added that it pulled out because the saffron party wanted panchayat elections and people to be given their rights.
+In these polls, people have left history behind and voted for a future of hope, he said.
 With every resident of Jammu and Kashmir now eligible for health insurance up to Rs five lakh, Modi said it was a historic day for the region.

+In an apparent reference to Article 370, which had given special status to Jammu and Kashmir and was abrogated by his government last year, Modi said earlier most schemes and laws meant for the country had the provision ''except J & K'.
+This has become history, and over 170 central Acts are now applicable to the union territory, giving its people their rights and ending all discrimination, he added. ''This is our government's commitment that no part of the country is deprived of development any longer.
+Better living conditions in every territory will further strengthen national unity and integrity,'' he asserted.
+An official statement said about six lakh families of the UT were getting the benefit of the Ayushman Bharat scheme, and now all 21 lakh families will get it.

 - READ MORE ON: